-Improved waste management towards a circular economy
+Transitioning to a circular economy

-Over the medium term, the DFFE will focus on creating an enabling environment to support the transition to a circular economy, which entails transitioning from the current wasteful economy to a more regenerative, inclusive and equitable one.
-Accordingly, the department will continue with the implementation of the Recycling Enterprise Support Programme and Operation Phakisa initiatives that contribute to job creation in the waste management sector.
-In addition, it will implement the national waste management strategy, which is aimed at minimising waste and diverting 40% of waste from landfills over the next five years.
+Over the medium term, the department will focus on creating an enabling environment to support South Africa's transition to a circular economy, which entails shifting away from the current wasteful economy to an economy that is more regenerative, inclusive and equitable.
+Accordingly, over the MTEF period, the department plans to review and strengthen the extended producer responsibility policy framework and regulations.

+The aim of this is to ensure that priority waste streams - such as plastics, paper and packaging, lighting, and electrical and electronics - are minimised, and that a culture of reusing and recycling is widely adopted by industry.
+It will also implement the national waste management strategy, which is aimed at minimising waste and diverting 40% of waste from landfills over the medium term to be recycled, repurposed and reintroduced into the economy.